OfficeDev/teams-toolkit/docs/sdk/teamsfx.teamsfxbotcommandhandler.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Interface for a command handler thar can process command to a TeamsFx bot and return a response.
+Interface for a command handler that can process command to a TeamsFx bot and return a response.

 <b>Signature:</b>